-The theoretical part of the program includes the theology of proclamation, formal homiletics, and theory of Catechetics, applied sociology, communication, counselling and administration.
-Presupposed are other courses offered in the seminary curriculum, such as General Psychology, Sociology and Anthropology on the one hand, and Christology, Ecclesiology and Liturgy on the other.
+The program's theoretical component encompasses the theology of proclamation, formal homiletics, and catechetics theory, along with applied disciplines such as sociology communication, counseling and administration.
+It assumes the inclusion of additional courses provided in the seminary curriculum, such as General Psychology, Sociology, and Anthropology on one hand, and Christology, Ecclesiology, and Liturgy on the other.